MP Estate Planning UK

 Distribution of Assets to Heirs

-The distribution of assets under intestacy laws can be complex, especially when there are multiple relatives involved.
-The rules can lead to outcomes that might not have been in line with the deceased’s wishes, had they been able to express them in a will.
+The distribution of assets under intestacy can produce results that the deceased would never have wanted.
+The rules can lead to outcomes that are entirely at odds with the deceased’s wishes, had they been given the chance to express them in a will.

-The Role of the Court in Missing Wills
+The Role of the Probate Registry in Missing Wills

 Grant of Letters of Administration

-• Allocating the assets according to intestacy laws
+• Distributing the remaining assets according to the intestacy hierarchy

 Steps to Take if You Can’t Locate a Will

-Locating a will after someone’s passing can be challenging; here’s what you should do if you can’t find it.
-When a will is missing, it can complicate the process of estate distribution, making it essential to take the right steps.
+Locating a will after someone’s passing can be genuinely difficult — here’s a practical guide to what you should do if you can’t find it.
+When a will is missing, the clock is still ticking: assets are frozen, bills still need to be paid, and the family is left in limbo.
+Taking the right steps quickly can make a significant difference.

 Conducting a Thorough Search